HangmingZhang/U2-design-in-Pennylane/README.md

 Serving as an educational reference. <br>
 Providing a foundation for further development.
 # Contact
-For any questions or suggestions, please feel free to contact me at: 2552892578@qq.com Thank you for your interest!
+For any questions or suggestions, please feel free to contact me at: 2552892578@qq.com <br>
+Thank you for your interest!